 Env tests

-When you need to test functionality that accesses the environment, you need an env test.
+When you need to test functionality that accesses the environment, like files on disk or connect to something across the network, you need an env test.
 Do beware of errors related to test setup though, since you now depend on the external environment.
 TCP ports that you try to listen to might be already taken.
 Files that you assume exist might not be there.

 Source: